 The 860 QVO comes in three storage variants: 1 TB, 2 TB, and 4 TB.

 As for the performance, it offers sequential read and write speeds of 550 and 520 MB/s respectively, which is more or less the norm with NAND SSDs that interface using SATA III.
 As stated previously, what makes the Samsung 860 QVO stand out is its capacity and pricing.

 Considering that SSDs as small as 240 GB or even 120 GB were the norm a few years ago, seeing Samsung offer an SSD that starts at 1 TB and costs just over $100 is quite something.

 However, it isn’t as fast as the older 860 EVO in practice, despite the on-paper specs being identical, though this difference is negligible at best when it comes to gaming.
 Our only real issue with this SSD is the relatively short warranty period.

 Usually, Samsung offers a warranty of 5 years on their SSDs, but the 860 QVO gets only 3.

 Needless to say, if you had your eye on a higher-capacity model that you wanted to last in the long-term, this limited warranty period is hardly encouraging.

-Following the 860 QVO, we have another SSD from Samsung, although this one is a more serious performance oriented solution – the Samsung 970 EVO Plus, a lightning-fast M.2 NVMe SSD.
+Number three on our computer gadgets list is Samsung EVO plus portable.
+Following the 860 QVO, we have another SSD from Samsung, although this one is a more serious performance-oriented solution – the Samsung 970 EVO Plus, a lightning-fast M.2 NVMe SSD.

 Unlike the 860 QVO, it comes with a full 5-year limited warranty, which is a great plus on top of the monstrous performance alone.
 Being a M-2 SSD, the 970 EVO Plus is highly compact, with a black PCB that helps it remain inconspicuous and blend in well with most motherboards.